-Lorraine O'Grady included in A Collective Constellation: Selections From The Eileen Harris Norton Collection at Art + Practice, Los Angeles, CA.
+Lorraine O'Grady included in A Collective Constellation: Selections From The Eileen Harris Norton Collection, a group exhibition at Art + Practice, Los Angeles, CA.

 The institution's press release follows:

 Art + Practice and the Hammer Museum present Collective Constellation: Selections from The Eileen Harris Norton Collection.
 Collective Constellation features a selection of artworks by women of color from the personal art collection of philanthropist, art collector and Art + Practice co-founder, Eileen Harris Norton.
 With an initial emphasis on young, Los Angeles-based artists, Harris Norton has been collecting contemporary art and supporting artists for more than three decades.
 Her interest in collecting was sparked after encountering and acquiring a self-portrait by artist and arts advocate Ruth Waddy in 1986.